techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/5d44a381-5ed9-4ba4-b897-bc557ffac68f)

-I then tried to see if I could find the file where the telnet daemon was stored, using the file information listted in the installation information, but this did not go well:
+I then tried to see if I could find the file where the telnet daemon was stored, using the file information listed in the installation information, but this did not go well:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/14ef4128-4342-42ad-8e3e-27dcaae3e02b)